 The W-4 Form must be kept on file with the payroll department, since it lists the allowances, which will be used as deductions from the student’s weekly earnings.

 U.S. immigration laws require that all new employees complete an I-9 Form within three days of the date of hire.
 The required documentation must be reviewed and verified before the student can begin work.
 The student will need two forms of identification to complete this form, preferably a driver’s license and social security card.

 All timesheets must be submitted electronically through the Web Time Entry System via WebServices every other Wednesday according to the payroll schedule.
 Direct deposit of your payroll check is available by completing and submitting the Direct Deposit Authorization Form to the Business Office.
 If direct deposit is not initiated, payroll checks are automatically mailed home to your permanent address.
 To receive checks at your campus address a Payroll Address Form must be completed and submitted to the Business Office.
 We recognize that a deadline date might be missed once in awhile.
 However, if we do not receive a time sheet after a month has lapsed, we will assume that you are not working and funds awarded may be reassigned.
 It is against regulation to hold time sheets for payment beyond the immediate payroll date.
 Once an award has been cancelled, it cannot be reinstated to honor late time sheets.

 Pay rates may be changed in the event that the minimum wage is adjusted.
-A pay rate sheet is available from the Financial Aid Office with current hourly rates.
+A pay rate and supervisor contact list is available from the Financial Aid Office with current hourly rates.
 The guideline for pay rates is according to the level of the position and the number of years of service.
 During summer vacation one flat rate applies to all departments and levels.